hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     <figcaption>Screenshots from w2hx's youtube video <a href="https://www.youtube.com/watch?v=Z0DmeANmv0I&t=121s" target="_blank">LA-120 Decwriter III - Self Test Problem and Fix!</a>.
 The DECwriter III was a 1977 computer terminal, which didn't use a screen, but printed everything on paper.
 Its dot-matrix character generator includes the checkerboard DEL symbol.
 (Thanks to Michael Walden for sharing this video.)</figcaption>
 </figure>

-The 1983 remote display terminal system UNIVAC UTS 20 included a "line monitoring" function, which displayed all characters graphically for "troubleshooting communications problems".^[SPERRY UNIVAC (1983): [*Universal Terminal System 20 (UTS 20) Single Station System Description*](https://bitsavers.org/pdf/univac/terminals/UTS_20/UP-9134r2_UTS_20_Single_Station_System_Description_Apr83.pdf)]
+An interesting example showing the utility of graphically representing control characters can be found from the 1983 remote display terminal system UNIVAC *UTS 20*.
+It included a line monitoring function, which displayed all characters graphically for "troubleshooting communications problems".^[SPERRY UNIVAC (1983): [*Universal Terminal System 20 (UTS 20) Single Station System Description*](https://bitsavers.org/pdf/univac/terminals/UTS_20/UP-9134r2_UTS_20_Single_Station_System_Description_Apr83.pdf)]

 <figure class="u-image-full-width">
     {% image